tbuhay/Celestia/README.md

 **Celestia is an Android application that brings space weather, orbital data, and astronomical insights together in one elegant dashboard.**

-**It provides real-time geomagnetic activity (Kp Index), ISS tracking, lunar phase data, and asteroid information, powered by modern Android technologies such as Jetpack Compose, MVVM, Room, Retrofit, Firebase Authentication, and Google Maps.**
+**It provides real-time geomagnetic activity (Kp Index), ISS tracking, lunar phase data, asteroid information, and an Observation Journal, powered by modern Android technologies such as Jetpack Compose, MVVM, Room, Retrofit, Firebase Authentication, and Google Maps.**

 **This project was created as part of an ongoing learning journey into Android development, clean architecture, API integration, and UI/UX design.**